-Our immigration attorneys have special expertise to represent clients in all aspects of immigration law including, but not limited to: family-based and employment-based green cards, Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status (TPS), work visas, investment visas, fiancé(e) visas, deportation/removal defense, asylum, citizenship and naturalization, and appeals at all levels.
+Our immigration attorney has special expertise to represent clients in all aspects of immigration law including, but not limited to: family-based and employment-based green cards, Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status (TPS), work visas, investment visas, fiancé(e) visas, deportation/removal defense, asylum, citizenship and naturalization, and appeals at all levels.
 Our lawyers are well known for our zealous and creative advocacy on behalf of our clients and no case is too small for us.
 Because immigration law is federal law, we are able to represent clients in every state and every country around the world.
 This makes Han Law Group, truly a global operation.
 We have successfully represented our clients before the United States Citizenship & Immigration Services (USCIS), the Board of Immigration Appeals (BIA), the 9th Circuit Court of Appeals, and various US Embassies around the world.

 Visit us on Facebook